 The activations of the hidden nodes are then propagated to the output nodes by exactly the same process.
 (The values of the weights determines completely what output nodes will be activated for any given pattern of input node activations, and thus determines uniquely what the network will output or "say" for any given input.
 How the weights are actually set will be discussed below.)
-These output nodes are then 'thresholded''; that is, if their calculated values exceed an arbitrary threshold value, the are set to 1, otherwise they are set to zero.
+These output nodes are then "thresholded"; that is, if their calculated values exceed an arbitrary threshold value, the are set to 1, otherwise they are set to zero.
 The resulting 50X7 binary matrix of output nodes can then be "decoded" into the appropriate ASCII characters.

 A network like SPOT can be taught to associate any input phrase with any output phrase by setting the communication weights appropriately.
-Thus, for example, it is possible to choose a set of weights such that the pattern of activations of input nodes corresponding to a phrase such as "How are you, SPOT?" turns on the set of output nodes which correspond to the phrase "Tm fine, thank you," while the pattern of input activations corresponding to another phrase will activate a pattern of output nodes corresponding to still another phrase.
-How many such pairs of input and output patterns the network can learn is a function of the number of nodes and the degree of similarity among the patterns.
+Thus, for example, it is possible to choose a set of weights such that the pattern of activations of input nodes corresponding to a phrase such as "How are you, SPOT?" turns on the set of output nodes which correspond to the phrase "I'm fine, thank you," while the pattern of input activations corresponding to another phrase will activate a pattern of output nodes corresponding to still another phrase.
+How many such pairs of input and output patterns the network can learn is a function of the number of nodes and the degree of similarity among the

-10 Increasing the number of hidden nodes in an otherwise unchanged network increases not only the number and complexity of associations the network can learn, but also increases the speed with which it can learn them.
+5 Increasing the number of hidden nodes in an otherwise unchanged network increases not only the number and complexity of associations the network can learn, but also increases the speed with which it can learn them.
 This fact is somewhat confounded when the parallel architecture is simulated on a Von Neumann machine, since the number of operations the algorithm must perform increases as a function of the number of connections in the network.
-The SPOT algorithm for example, learned a simple training set in 1,005 seconds with 55 hidden nodes, but took 27 trials to do so.
-Increasing the number of hidden nodes to 75 cut the time to 757 seconds and reduced the number of trials to 15.
+The SPOT algorithm, for example, learned a simple training set in 1,005 seconds with 55 hidden nodes, but took 27 trials to do so.
+Increasing the number of hidden nodes to 757 seconds and reduced the number of trials to 15.
 Increasing the number of hidden nodes to 100 reduced the number of trials to 14, but increased the time to 960 seconds.
-Increasing the number of hidden nodes to carry out its activities in a fully parallel fashion, increasing the number of nodes would result in a monotonic reduction in both number of trials and overall time.
+Increasing the number of hidden nodes to 115 reduced the number of trials to 12 and the time to 935 seconds.
+If the network were able to carry out its activities in a fully parallel fashion, increasing the number of nodes would result in a monotonic reduction in both number of trials and overall time.